verifereum/verifereum/README.md

     bin/build
     ```

     ii.
-Add the following to your `.bashrc` file
+Export paths: add the following to your `.bashrc` file

     ```bash
     cd -